narenderpanwar/certified-kubernetes-administrator-course-notes/docs/09-Networking/19-DNS-in-kubernetes.md

 ## Pod DNS Resolution:

 - But what about pods?
-- Records for pods are not created by default, but we can enable that explicitly.
+- `Records for pods are not created by default, but we can enable that explicitly`.
 We will see that in the next lecture.
-Once enabled records are created for pods as well.
+- Once enabled records are created for pods as well.
 It does not use the pod name though.
 For each pod, Kubernetes generates a name by replacing the dots in the IP address with dashes.
-The name space remains the same and type is set to pod.
-The route domain is always `cluster.local`
+The namespace remains the same and type is set to pod.
+The root domain is always `cluster.local`

   ![DNS](../../images/kdns5.png)
 - Similarly, the test pod in the default namespace gets a record in the DNS server with its IP converted to a `dash` hostname, 10-244-1-5 and namespace set to default.
 Type is pod and the route is cluster.local This results to the IP address of the pod.

   ![DNS](../../images/kdns6.png)

 ## Pod DNS Record